laurencelundblade/ctoken/README.md

 EAT is an up and coming standard in development in the RATS working group.
 It is in flux and parts of it are likely to change.
 See [draft-ietf-rats-eat-08](https://tools.ietf.org/html/draft-ietf-rats-eat-08)

+UCCS is a CWT that is not signed.
+See [draft-birkholz-rats-uccs-02](https://tools.ietf.org/html/draft-birkholz-rats-uccs-02)

 PSA Initial Attestation is also implemented here.
 It is a derivative of EAT and is also proposed as an IETF standard.
 It may also change.
 See [draft-tschofenig-rats-psa-token-04](https://tools.ietf.org/html/draft-tschofenig-rats-psa-token-04)